 Here’s how a qualified technician checks out a P0420 code to fix the problem the first time:

-- Pull all trouble codes using an OBD-II scanner, clear codes and restart the vehicle
+- Pull all trouble codes using an OBD-II scanner, here's a great one we use daily, clear codes and restart the vehicle

 - Check lives downstream (rear) oxygen sensor data.
 The downstream oxygen sensor voltage reading should be steady.If it’s not, there is a problem with either the downstream oxygen sensor or a problem with the catalytic converter.